 Nabire is a larger city with a population of approximately 80 000.
 Located to the west of Jayapura, access is limited to air travel due to Papua’s mountainous landscape.

-Martewar & Arbais are two small villages in the Apawer district which are approximately 45 minutes apart and an hour’s drive from Sarmi.
+Martewar & Arbais are two small villages in the Apawer district which are approximately 45 minutes apart and over an hour’s drive from Sarmi.

 Although the district is only home to approximately 3000 people there are 50 students regularly attending Willi’s BPEC classes.
 Conditions in Apawer are challenging.
 Like many small villages in Papua electricity, supplied via generator, is only available in the evening.
 This means technology such as projectors and computers are not an option, and even photocopying or printing of resources needs to be carefully planned.

 It is planned to supply Willi with a battery-powered RACHEL (Remote Area Communication Hub for Electronic Learning) and several tablets to facilitate the use of internet resources for teaching in this very isolated area.
 A bonus for the children will be their development of computer skills in order to access this excellent learning tool.

 "Biak is the island which located in the Cenderawasih Bay.
 It’s divided into 4 areas; west, south, east, and north.
 There are Black Pearl English Courses in the south and the north.
 People know my class as the BPEC of South Biak.
 Because its location is downtown and (convenient) for the society.